Estradiol Patch Geriatric (65+): Caregiver Administration Guidance

 Cognitive Impairment and Schedule Tracking

-Patients with mild-to-moderate dementia often cannot reliably track a twice-weekly patch schedule.
-Caregiver-managed medication calendars with visual patch diagrams, or smartphone reminders linked to the caregiver's own phone, reduce missed changes.
-A study in Gerontology and Geriatric Medicine found that caregiver-assisted medication management reduced administration errors by 43% in community-dwelling adults with moderate cognitive impairment.
-[12]
+Patients with mild-to-moderate dementia may not reliably track a twice-weekly patch schedule.
+Caregiver-managed medication calendars with visual patch diagrams, or smartphone reminders linked to the caregiver's own phone, can make the schedule easier to follow.

 Using the same two days each week for twice-weekly patches (for example, Monday and Thursday) creates a routine that caregivers and patients can track without counting days.